 In this group, importation carries a risk of introducing dangerous organisms.
 For the majority of plants and seeds that require quarantine, known diseases are extremely difficult to detect and the plant material carrying them may appear vigorous and healthy. an example is a sugarcane which must be imported through quarantine.

-3. Imports which are prohibited
+3. Imports which must be quarantined

 Importations of these materials carry very high risks and for this reason, plant material included here may not be imported under any circumstances.
 Examples are paddy rice, vegetative materials of certain legumes such as cowpea, soybeans, lucerne and lentils.